sazid1462/image-matcher-api/README.md

 # Description Similarity Algorithm
   * ## Steps of the Algorithm
     - Load image
-    - Extract features from the image
-    - For all previously uploaded images
+    - Extract features from the image for all previously uploaded images
     - Calculate cosine similarity with the current image
     - Update best 3 images
     - Save current image features for next iteration

   * ## Loading Image
-    - We used ketas library to load image from a physical location.
+    - We used keras library to load images from a physical location.
 And then converted it to an array of integers.
 After reducing the dimension for efficient calculation we preprocess the image array and use it to predict features.

   * ## Extract Features from Image
     - For predicting features of an image we used VGG16 pre-trained library from Keras.
 It is a flexible accurate image feature extractor.
-It gives flexibility to remove top layer of predictors and returns a feature array length of 512.
+It gives the flexibility to remove the top layer of predictors and returns a feature array length of 512.
   * ## Cosine Similarity
-    - For each previously saved images, we calculate the cosine similarity of features of that image and current image.
-And on the process we filter out top 3 most relevant images.
+    - For each previously saved images, we calculate the cosine similarity of features of that image and the current image.
+And on the process, we filter out top 3 most relevant images.